 Modern Computational Methods for Factorization

 With the advent of powerful computers, advanced algorithms have been developed to factorize very large numbers efficiently.
-These algorithms, such as the Quadratic Sieve and the General Number Field Sieve, are used in cryptography to assess the security of encryption keys.
+Plus, these algorithms, such as the Quadratic Sieve and the General Number Field Sieve, are used in cryptography to assess the security of encryption keys.
 The difficulty of factoring large numbers is the backbone of many modern encryption methods, including RSA (Rivest–Shamir–Adleman), which is widely used for secure data transmission over the internet.
 The ongoing research in factorization algorithms directly impacts cybersecurity and data protection.

 Educational Approaches to Teaching Factors